mintheredonethat/stake/README.md

 * Inheritance
   * Import "path_to_file"
   * contract A is B {}

-Questions
-* In StakeOne.sol, I import from Mortal & state StakeOne is Mortal
-  * When migrating StakeOne.sol, does truffle know to automatically include Mortal.sol?
+  * When migrating A, Truffle knows to automatically include B
-    * Yes, it does.

 To Do
 * Split into NameReg & MultiSig, but ensure compatibility